moorepants/learn-multibody-dynamics/jupyter-python.rst

 Magic Commands
 ~~~~~~~~~~~~~~

-These are commands to control IPython itself.
+These are special commands that only work in a Juypter notebook or an IPython
+session.
+Magic commands are preceeded by a ``%`` or ``%%``.
+You can list
+available magic commands but using the magic comman ``lsmagic``.

 .. jupyter-execute::

-    # list available magic commands
     %lsmagic

 Need Help?
 ~~~~~~~~~~

-In case you’re lost help isn’t far.
+In case you're lost help isn’t far.
 The following commands should provide assistance.

+Displays an overview of IPython's features

 .. jupyter-execute::

-    # Displays an overview of IPython's features
     ?

+Quick Reference for IPython

 .. jupyter-execute::

-    # A Quick Reference for IPython
     %quickref

 .. jupyter-execute::